Rapolas Skipitis: Political career

 Skipitis returned to Lithuania in May 1918 and took up teaching in Šiauliai.
 However, by the end of the year he became a judge in the newly formed Lithuanian judiciary system first in Šiauliai and, when the city was captured by the Soviets during the Lithuanian–Soviet War, in Kaunas.
 From 6 March 1919 to becoming Minister of the Interior in June 1920, he worked as a public prosecutor.
 Once, when due to financial difficulties, the Lithuanian government did not pay wages to court officials, Skipitis personally borrowed 12,000 German Papiermarks to pay the wages.
-He was active in organizing the Lithuanian Riflemen's Union which sent him to Šiauliai in November 1919 to organize the partisan staff for combat with the West Russian Volunteer Army (Bermontians) during the Lithuanian Wars of Independence.
+He was active in organizing the Lithuanian Riflemen's Union, which sent him to Šiauliai in November 1919 to organize the partisan staff for combat with the West Russian Volunteer Army (Bermontians) during the Lithuanian Wars of Independence.

 In fall 1919, he was sent as an official investigator into reports that Povilas Plechavičius' partisans executed Communist civilians near Skuodas and Seda.
 According to the report of Steponas Kairys to the Lithuanian government, Plechavičius' men killed about 50 Bolsheviks in January–April 1919.
 Skipitis did not deny the executions but concluded that Plechavičius served Lithuanian interests.
 He was one of the drafters of the election law to the Constituent Assembly of Lithuania.

-At the time, there were very few Lithuanians with legal education (later, in his memoirs, Skipitis claimed that there were no more than 20).
+At the time, there were very few Lithuanians with a legal education (later, in his memoirs, Skipitis claimed that there were no more than 20).
 As such, Prime Minister Kazys Grinius invited him to become the Minister of the Interior on 19 June 1920.
 At the time, the ministry was in charge of numerous areas, including civil administration, local self-government, public security, border protection, infrastructure maintenance and development, social services, taxes, citizenship, health services, etc. All of these areas had to be built and organized in the difficult and chaotic post-war years.

 In the 1923 election, Skipitis was elected to the Second Seimas (parliament) as a candidate of the Lithuanian Popular Peasants' Union.
 In 1925, Santara was reorganized as the Farmers' Party and Skipitis became its chairman and editor of its weekly newspaper Ūkininkų balsas (Voice of Farmers).
 He was elected in the 1926 elections to the Third Seimas as a candidate of the Farmers' Party.
 During the 1926 coup d'état, Skipitis and Vaclovas Sidzikauskas mediated between the deposed government and the new regime of Antanas Smetona, taking care to observe constitutional formalities.
 In the new government of Augustinas Voldemaras, Skipitis was offered the post of Minister of the Interior, but refused.
 After the coup, Seimas was dissolved in 1927 and the Farmer's Party was banned in 1928.